davidsntg/azure-dns-private-resolver-microhack/README.md

 - Wait for the deployment to complete.
 This will take around 30 minutes (the VPN gateway takes a while).

+  > You may encounter an **error during the first deployment**.
+If this is the case, re-execute the `terraform apply`.

 ## Task 3: Deploy Azure DNS Private Resolver

-Azure DNS Private Resolver cannot be deploy using Terraform currently as the service is in Private Preview.
+Azure DNS Private Resolver cannot be deployed using Terraform currently as the service is in Private Preview.
 To deploy this service, we will use a Powershell script:

 - Go to the  folder "draft-azure-dns-private-resolver-microhack/scripts" and execute `privatednsresolvers.ps1` script: